 Transit-First principles have led the development of the city’s major infrastructure projects, including BART and the city’s first bicycle plan, as well as significant planning efforts like the Downtown Plan and Better Streets Plan.

-A more equitable transportation system: Focusing transportation improvements in San Francisco’s Communities of Concern means better transportation, walking, and biking options for our most disadvantaged or vulnerable communities.
+A more equitable transportation system: Focusing transportation improvements in San Francisco’s Equity Priority Communities means better transportation, walking, and biking options for our most disadvantaged or vulnerable communities.

 Safer streets: Investments to improve pedestrian and bicycling space make streets safer for everyone, helping us get closer to our Vision Zero goal.